prose/prose/CONTRIBUTING.md

 Then, add the new string to `translations/application.yaml`.
 The translation system, Transifex, will automatically detect the change.

-Use `make` to build the translations with the local changes.
+Use `gulp` to build the translations with the local changes.
-`make translations` can be used to pull the latest translations from Transifex.
+`gulp translations` can be used to pull the latest translations from Transifex.

 If you run `make translate` you will be warned to include a `transifex.auth` file in the root directory that contains your Transifex user details: